calstephano/CARLA-Sensor-RL/README.md

 ## How to Train

 ## Running TensorBoard
 TensorBoard is a visualization tool used to monitor training metrics, such as rewards and losses.
-To launch TensorBoard, run the following command in the terminal:
+To launch TensorBoard, open a new terminal and run the following commands from the main directory:

 ```
+conda activate carla
 tensorboard --logdir ./tensorboard --port 6006
 ```